Spacecraft Angular Rate Estimation via Event-Based Camera Sensing: Methodology

+where $\Omega$ is the overall number of pixels.
 A higher contrast score \( S(u, v) \) indicates better alignment of events under the assumed candidate velocity, resulting in a sharper accumulated image.
 After the grid search, the best-performing velocity \( \bm{v}_{\text{c}} \) is used as the starting point for a refined optimization step.
 We define the objective function as:

+Note that different contrast/loss functions exist \citep{gallego2019focus}.
 The goal is to minimize \( J(u, v) \), which corresponds to maximizing the contrast.
 In this work, a Newton method is used to find the local minimum.
 After convergence, the optimal velocity \( \bm{v}^* = [u^*, v^*] \) is obtained and used to solve Eq.~\eqref{eq:leastsquares}.
-The algorithm assumes a constant image velocity field over the duration of the event interval, which is a valid assumption for the short time frames considered.
+The algorithm assumes a constant image velocity field over the duration of the event interval, which is a valid assumption for the short time frames considered. {Note that, in principle, a per-pixel set of images velocities $(u_i, v_i)$ is required to solve Eq.~\eqref{eq:leastsquares}.
+However, this requires tracking, clustering, and applying contrast maximization to local patches associated to tens of stars, slowing down the process.
+In our case, the global velocity $[u^*, v^*]$ obtained by contrast maximization is used as estimation of each per-pixel entry in Eq.~\eqref{eq:leastsquares}, knowing that a small per-pixel deviation is introduced.
+The equations still hold, as the $\bm{F}(x_i, y_i)$ matrix is still different per each pixel, leading to an estimation of (p, q, r) in a least squares sense.
+For this to work, the $\bm{H}$ matrix, which is constructed by stacking the $\bm{F}(x_i, y_i)$ matrices, has to be full rank, which is ensured by the spreadness and number of stars considered within the field of view.
+Note that, while estimating a per-pixel set of velocities $(u_i,v_i)$ would lead to higher accuracy, using a global $[u^*,v^*]$ still leads to accurate performance in virtue of a fast processing time.}